godotengine/godot-website/collections/_article/importing-3d-assets-blender-gamedevtv.md

 ![Adding material to the model in Godot](/storage/app/media/dae_import/godot_add_material.png)

-You'll notice that the model still lacks its colours, that's because the material currently doesn't have the texture assigned to it.
+You'll notice that the model still lacks its colors, that's because the material currently doesn't have the texture assigned to it.

 So in a similar fashion to how we assigned the material to the mesh